Skip to content

 Benefits of Trade Mark Registration

-Once you have a registered trade mark, you will be equipped with trade mark protection.
+Once you have a registered trade mark, you will be equipped with the benefits of registered trade mark protection.
 This means you have the right to:

 • take legal action against competitors who attempt to use your trade mark without permission;

-• use the ® symbol next to your trade mark which shows competitors you have registered with the Intellectual Property Office and therefore possess legal rights; and
+• use the ® symbol next to your trade mark, which shows competitors you have registered with the Intellectual Property Office and, therefore, possess strong legal rights; and

 • sell or license your trade mark and therefore financially gain from the mark’s registration.

-It is best to acquire these benefits quickly, which is why using a legal professional with your application is essential.
+It is best to acquire these benefits quickly, so using a legal professional with your application is essential.
 To efficiently process your application, an intellectual property solicitor will be able to:

 • draft an application quickly;

-• ensure you are registering the best trade mark for your business.
+• ensure you are registering the best trade mark for your business; and

 If you want to protect your brand and enforce your business’ trade mark rights from the start, seeking advice from a legal professional will speed that process up.